 Types of events in the Event Management Process

-There are three types of events that are managed in the Event Management Process. fundamentally: regular operations, exception, and unusual operation.
+There are three types of events that are managed in the Event Management Process. fundamentally: regular operations, exceptions, and unusual operations.

 When a service is operational, the Event Management Process is an important process for keeping on top of any events or alerts which may influence the quality of the service.
 Therefore, the Event Management Process is key to successful Service Operation.